 Getting a document notarized in China may seem like a complicated matter…but thankfully it really isn’t!
 Once you understand exactly what you need (I’ll explain more below), your frantic search for a notary public China may not even be necessary.
 In this guide to notarizing a document in China, you’ll get all the information you need to get a notarization done in 24 hours or less.

-Over the years, I’ve had to notarize a number of official documents in China: my university diploma, my driver’s license, my marriage certificate and even my kids’ birth certificates.
+Over the years, I’ve had to notarize a number of official documents in China: my university diploma, my marriage certificate and even my kids’ birth certificates.
+I had to notarize my US driver’s license in order to apply for a Chinese driver’s license.

 The subject of official notarization of documents in China brings a lot of confusion, so I think it’s important that before we talk about how to get a document notarized, we cover the different kinds of notarization and why you would need them.